grafana/agent/docs/sources/flow/reference/config-blocks/argument.md

 ## Arguments

+{{< admonition type="note" >}}
-> **NOTE**: For clarity, "argument" in this section refers to arguments which
-> can be given to the argument block.
-"Module argument" refers to the argument
+For clarity, "argument" in this section refers to arguments which can be given to the argument block.
-> being defined for a module, determined by the label of the argument block.
+"Module argument" refers to the argument being defined for a module, determined by the label of the argument block.
+{{< /admonition >}}

 The following arguments are supported: